On the conditioning of polynomial histopolation: Introduction

-To do so, we dedicate the next section to ill-conditioning.
-We recognize that the (Euclidean) conditioning $ \kappa_2 $ of the matrix $ V_d $ grows exponentially with the variable $ d $ when the monomial basis is chosen.
-This result is presented in Section \ref{sec:illcond}, first for the reference inverval $ I = [-1,1] $ and then extended to any collection of segments by Theorem \ref{th:cheby tool3}.
-This feature, which recalls the nodal case, is not a consequence of the mean value theorem.
+To do so, we dedicate Section \ref{sec:illcond} to ill-conditioning.
+We recognize that the (Euclidean) conditioning $ \kappa_2 $ of the matrix $ V_d $ grows exponentially with $ d $ when the monomial basis is chosen.
+This is proved first in the reference interval $ I = [-1,1] $ and then extended to any collection of segments by Theorem \ref{th:cheby tool3}.
+This feature recalls the nodal case, but is not a consequence of the mean value theorem, as one could expect.
 To broaden the range of applicability of the result, we also identify a new class of unisolvent segments, and use it to produce numerical evidences.

 To restore hope in histopolation, in Section \ref{sect:Chebyshev} we present results concerning well-conditioning.
 Indeed, we show that Chebyshev polynomials of the \emph{second} kind, in combination with segments in the class (C2), give rise to a column-orthogonal matrix.
-The diagonal terms of this matrix are explicitly determined in Proposition \ref{prop:orthogonality}.
-As a consequence, in Theorem \ref{thm:conditioningC2} we prove that the (Euclidean) conditioning $ \kappa_2 (V_d) $ is bounded, and in Theorem \ref{thm:condFrobenius} that the (Frobenius) conditioning $ \kappa_F (V_d) $ is linear.
+The diagonal terms of $ V_d^\top V_d $ are then explicitly determined in Proposition \ref{prop:orthogonality}.
+As a consequence, in Theorem \ref{thm:asymptcond} we prove that the (Euclidean) conditioning $ \kappa_2 (V_d) $ is bounded, and in Theorem \ref{thm:condFrobenius} that the (Frobenius) conditioning $ \kappa_F (V_d) $ is linear.
 Both these results are provided with simple formulas that depend on $ \rho $.